 It's amazing how many roofs we tear off every year in Toledo and surrounding areas that our customers say were put on by "reputable contractors" only to be thrown in the dumpster weeks after having the roof installed.
-Many of the big name roofing companies in the Toledo area are not what we would call "reputable" due to the way they handle thier businesses and more importantly, their customers, unbeknownst to them.
+Many of the big-name roofing companies in the Toledo area are not what we would call "reputable" due to the way they handle thier businesses and more importantly, their customers, unbeknownst to them.

-The problem with a vast majority of the roofing contractors in the Toledo and surrounding areas is that they do not do their own work.
-They use sub crews.
-Sub crews are third-party groups of workers that do jobs for these larger companies.
-The problem is that these sub crews are not properly trained and more often than not ruin your roof from day one.
-Not only do they not install the roof properly but that improper installation void your roof's warranty from day one as well.
+The problem with a vast majority of the roofing contractors in Toledo and surrounding areas is that they do not do their own work.
+They use sub-crews.
+Sub-crews are third-party groups of workers that do jobs for these larger companies.
+The problem is that these sub-crews are not properly trained, and more often than not, ruin your roof from day one.
+Not only do they not install the roof properly, but that improper installation voids your roof's warranty from day one as well.

 This image shows how the installer nailed so low that water is able to run over from the seem between the two shingles and into the nail hold causing a leak